-San Pedro Sula was listed as the most dangerous city in the world (as of 2009).
-After backpacking Tegucigalpa, I jumped on a Transportes Cristina bus to go check it out.
+San Pedro Sula, the second largest city in Honduras, was listed as the most dangerous city in the world (as of 2009).
+After backpacking Tegucigalpa, I took a Transportes Cristina bus to check it out.

 Is San Pedro Sula safe for travellers?